Inevitabby/notes/cs2400/markdown/16 - Trees.md

 # Traversal of a Tree

-**Traversal**: Process of visiting each data item exactly once.
+**Traversal**: Process of processing each data item exactly once.
-- Traversal can pass through a node without visiting it at that moment.
+- Traversal can pass through a node without processing it at that moment.
 - Order we visited items is not unique.
 - Traversing a binary tree is somewhat easy to understand.

+In general, to iterate through a tree, we need to use a stack or recursion.

 # Binary Trees